Sw3bbl3/MEL/README.md

 MEL defines a minimal, typed message schema that allows a router to dispatch tasks to multiple models and receive structured results with strict latency and memory guarantees.

-Key principles:
+### Features

-- Local-first execution
+- 💡 **Typed Python models** for building and validating MEL requests/results.
-- Deterministic message shapes
+- 🧠 **Configurable multi-agent runtime** with deterministic rule agents, optional Hugging Face generation, and sliding-window conversation memory.
-- JSON for logging and testing
+- 🛠️ **Command line tooling** for linting schemas, launching the reference router, and sending ad-hoc tasks.
-- Binary planned for production runtime
+- 🧾 **Schema-first design** with JSON/TOML configuration support.
-- Lightweight adapters so any model can integrate with MEL
+- ⚙️ **Extensible agent registry** so integrators can plug in on-device models or custom business logic.

 ---